Quentin-Willems/GenAI-Projects/README.md

 # GenAI-Projects

-Generative AI projects created in the context of:
-    1. Generative AI Engineering professional certificate by IBM
-    2. (More to come)
+Generative AI projects created in the context of Generative AI Engineering professionalcertificate by IBM (More to come)